 The whole area, including much of Yorkshire, was known as Northumbria in Saxon times.
-In those days Northumbria was a powerful kingdom ruled from Bamburgh on the northeast coast and steeped in history.
-Furthermore, from Roman times, through the Norman conquest to the achievements of the modern era, the region has been crucial to national success.
+In those days Northumbria was a powerful kingdom ruled from Bamburgh on the northeast coast and is steeped in history.
+From Roman times, through the Norman conquest to the modern era, the region has been crucial to national success.

 Above all, the Norman era bequeathed the stunning UNESCO heritage site of Durham Cathedral and Castle.
 From here William the Conqueror’s Prince Bishop harried the area after the populace misbehaved.
 Moreover, Durham City is today a very popular tourist centre and the capital city of the eponymous county.
 Its famous river, the Wear, flows from Weardale in the west famously looping round round Durham’ Castle and Cathedral.

 Later a battleground between Scots and English you can visit sites of skirmishes and battles such as Flodden.

 No visit to England is complete without at least a few hours in, Oxford, the graceful ‘City of Spires’ that speaks of learning and tradition from its imposing university and city architecture to the hum of the student ‘vibe’ that fills the air.
 To appreciate this, take a University and City walking tour from the Visitor Information Centre, including a visit to one of the Oxford University Colleges and the Bodleian Divinity School.